acolote1998/humble-gladiators-2/docs/progress.md

 - Improved order in the compendium -> Now cards that have an image will appear first
 - Improved the organisation in the compendium -> Now all categories are contained withing a <detail> component
 - Since now the campaign can have an img cover, I updated the default campaign in data.sql to contain one
+- Implemented rarity / tier chance caculation when opening a booster
+- Implemented a flag to activate/deactivate the real tier/rarity randomness
 - Implemented character booster in the backend
 - Implemented character booster in the frontend
 ```